code-423n4/2022-09-quickswap/README.md

 TokenDeltaMath contains the math that uses square root of price as a Q64.96 and liquidity to compute deltas

 ## Areas to focus on

+### Theft or lock of funds

+Is it possible to withdraw tokens or get more than the expected output?
+Can events occur that make it impossible to withdraw tokens from the pool?

+### Built-in oracle manipulation

+Is it possible to provoke incorrect values in the `DataStorageOperator.sol`?

+### Calculation correctness

+Can there be errors or inaccurate calculations?
+Could there be overflows or unexpected divisions by zero?

+### Unexpected behavior in general

+Can the pool be in an invalid state?